kuangxu/rinse-me-gently/README.md

-# Rinse Me, Gently: An Introductory AI & Python Workshop
+# Rinse Me Gently: An Introductory AI & Python Workshop

 This repository contains materials for the Stanford GSB OIT 245 AI Lecture module, focusing on modern AI workflows and Python development.
 The workshop is structured in two parts.